wenhaofree/swift-tca-template/docs/feature-development.md

 ## Conclusion

-Following this guide will help you create well-structured, testable features that integrate seamlessly with the TCA Template architecture.
+Following this guide will help you create well-structured, testable features that integrate seamlessly with the ShipSaasSwift architecture.
 Remember to:

 - Plan before coding
 - Start simple and iterate